AC Maintenance

 Outdoor AC unit comparison before and after wet season cleaning

-A neglected unit doesn’t just cool badly—it spreads moisture, spores, and even rust if you’re unlucky.
+Humidity and muck hit your AC hard.
+A neglected unit spreads moisture, mould spores, and can even rust out.
 The result?
-Funky smells, poor airflow, and repair bills that’ll leave you sweating for real.
+Funky smells, poor airflow, and repair bills that’ll leave you sweating.

 DIY air conditioner cleaning with hydro bag in Darwin home

-Don’t stress—you don’t need a tradie license to clean your split system or ducted AC.
-Most Darwin locals can do the basics in an hour with the right tools and a splash of elbow grease.
+You don’t need a tradie license to clean your system.
+Most locals can do the basics in an hour.

-Pull ‘em out and have a good look.
 If they’re grey, damp, or dusty, wash them in warm soapy water.
 Let them dry completely.
-If they’re torn or worn, grab a replacement.
+Shop replacements here.

 ✅ Step 3: Clean the Coils

-This is the big one.
-Use a no-rinse coil spray like Viper Foam on your indoor and outdoor coils.
+Use a no-rinse spray like Viper Foam on indoor and outdoor coils.
+A hydro bag keeps the mess off your walls.

 ✅ Step 4: Outdoor Unit Tidy-Up